Not All Cruise Price Alerts Are Worth Setting Up. Here's How to Tell.

 Most cruise price alert tools fire on any change.
 The price moves $15 on a $3,000 cruise and you get an email.
 That's not a deal — that's a rounding error.

-The 19.6% of changes that are 5% or more — those are the signals.
-That's yield management actually adjusting.
+The other 20% is where yield management is actually adjusting.
 The question is whether your alert is smart enough to tell the difference.

 What Separates a Useful Alert From a Noisy One